Deopham History

 An announcement of his appointment appeared in the Ecclesiastical Gazette, Vol VII (Feb 1845).
 He is also listed in the 1845 edition of White’s History, Gazetteer, and Directory of Norfolk, and the City and County of the City of Norwich.

 The Rev. Henry Spencer was instrumental in getting the project to build a village school off the ground.
 He wrote a number of letters to the Dean and Chapter of Canterbury, and organised the preparation of plans, estimates and a conveyance of the site.
+There is much more information on the founding of the first school here.
 This all occurred whilst the Rev. Richard Adams was vicar; Adams was based in Edingthorpe.

 The Rev. Henry Spencer asked in letters to Canterbury a couple of times what he would need to do to get the Vicar’s job when he died, the second instance being on February 8th 1850 (only a month before the death of the Rev. Richard Adams):